Redundancy Evaluation

 Are the following arguments (essentially) making the same point?

-The purpose of these questions is to ensure that the top arguments identified are distinct.
+These questions help ensure that the top arguments identified are distinct.

 Argument A